 How does dental hygiene affect your overall health?

 Good oral hygiene not only helps keep your mouth healthy, but it's also an essential part of your overall health and wellbeing.
-Today, our Ottawa dentists explain more.
+Today, our Nepean, Ottawa dentists explain more.

 Practicing good oral hygiene, including regular preventive care, is one reasonably reliable predictor of better dental health outcomes.
 This means you are more likely to keep your teeth as you age if you have good oral hygiene habits.
 Because dental health can impact overall physical wellbeing, good oral hygiene practices can have a positive impact on your overall health.
 Here are a few reasons why: